ofiwg/libfabric/man/fi_eq.3.md

 {% endhighlight %}

-  For the completion of basic asynchronous control operations, the returned event will be to FI_COMPLETE.
-The fid will reference the fabric descriptor associated with the event.
-For memory registration, this will be the fid_mr, address resolution will reference a fid_av, and CM events will refer to a fid_ep.
-The context field will be set to the context specified as part of the operation.
+  For the completion of basic asynchronous control operations, the returned event will indicate the operation that has completed, and the fid will reference the fabric descriptor associated with the event.
+For memory registration, this will be an FI_MR_COMPLETE event and the fid_mr, address resolution will reference an FI_AV_COMPLETE event and fid_av, and CM events will refer to a FI_CONNECTED event and fid_ep.
+The context field will be set to the context specified as part of the operation, if available, otherwise the context will be associated with the fabric descriptor.

 *Connection Request Notification*
 : Connection requests are unsolicited notifications that a remote